Functorial desingularization over Q: boundaries and the embedded case: Motivation for introducing -schemes

-\subsection{Motivation for introducing $B$-schemes}
+\section{Motivation for introducing $B$-schemes}

-In this appendix we discuss where $B$-schemes come from, and why their usage seems to be very natural.
-In particular, we will discuss their relation to the classical desingularization approach.
+In this appendix we advertise $B$-schemes and try to explain why their definition in desingularization context is natural.
+Also, we explain the logic of other definitions, for example, of the complete transform.

-\subsubsection{Embedded desingularization and the boundary}
+\subsection{Embedded desingularization and the boundary}

-It is now a common knowledge (at least since the great work \cite{Hir} of Hironaka) that in the embedded desingularization one should give a special treatment to the exceptional divisor accumulated during the blow up sequence, and it is also common to call this divisor the boundary (because in many situation it behaves as a kind of boundary).
-Thus, for the sake of mastering an inductive desingularization procedure one should consider triples $(X,E,Z)$ even if one starts with (and uses in applications) the case when $E$ is empty.
+At least since the great work \cite{Hironaka} of Hironaka, it is a common knowledge that in the embedded desingularization one should give a special treatment to the exceptional divisor accumulated through the blow up sequence.
+It is also common to call this divisor the boundary, and, indeed, in some aspects it behaves like a boundary.
+Thus, for the sake of mastering an inductive desingularization procedure one should consider triples $(X,E,Z)$ even if one starts with an empty $E$.

-Also, it is now a standard observation that although the support of $E$ is an snc divisor, one should provide $E$ with the finer structure of splitting to regular components and (at least to some extent) with ordering of these components (see also \S\ref{strsec}).
+Also, it is now a standard observation that although the support of $E$ is an snc divisor, at least at some stages of the algorithm one should provide $E$ with the finer structure of splitting to regular components and ordering them (see also \S\ref{strsec}).
 Very naturally, both tasks are accomplished by the history of the desingularization process, and, after adding the history function, $E$ becomes an snc boundary in our sense.
-Note, in addition, that the rule of forming the new boundary from the old one is the complete transform.
+In principle, there are finer versions of the algorithm that involve less history data, but in this paper we choose to work with the total history and defined the $B$-schemes accordingly.
+Note also that the rule of forming the new boundary from the old one is encoded in the complete transform.

-\subsubsection{Non-embedded desingularization and the boundary}
+\subsection{Non-embedded desingularization and the boundary}